brent-lemieux/text/README.md

 * The code relies on for loops and indexing into lists when the `numpy` methods `intersect1d` and `median` will handle the problem much more efficiently.
 Aside from executing faster, using the `numpy` methods makes the function much easier to understand.

 ## Part Two - Text Classification
-The goal of this project is to categorize product receipt codes into one of the five groups:
+The goal of this project is to categorize products from grocery store receipts into one of the five groups:
 * baking
 * beer
 * beverages